Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_tags_attributes_categories.md

 * Private: Visible in the Product Foundry only.
 * Public: Visible in both the Product Foundry and the Marketplace.

-Additionally, the product category can be organize into hierarchy.
-It is now possible to set a parent to a category.
-A hierarchy up to 3 levels can be created.
-Once a category is assigned to a parent, its visibility or ownership can no longer be changes; it will follow the definition of its parent.
-The Category listing shows the Parent of each category (if exists), as well as the number of its children.
+Additionally, the product category can be organized into a hierarchy (up to threee levels), where a parent can be set to a category.
+Once a category is assigned to a parent, its visibility or ownership can no longer be changed; it will follow the definition of its parent.
+The Category listing shows the Parent of each category (if it exists), as well as the number of its children.

 A public category can be set to **Featured** by providers to highlight and advertise the category and the associated products on the Marketplace home page.
 In this case, a category image is required and provides greater visibility.
 The maximum number of featured categories is **five**.